← Back to Blog

 The Non Negotiables: ADA Compliance

-ADA (Americans with Disabilities Act) compliance means all signs meet specific standards for accessibility—see our ADA wayfinding systems for compliant interior solutions.
+ADA (Americans with Disabilities Act) compliance means all signs meet specific standards for accessibility.
+You can see our ADA wayfinding systems for compliant interior solutions.
 Failing to comply can result in severe penalties, with fines starting at $75,000 for a first violation.
 Proper medical facility signage NJ must adhere to these strict guidelines to create an inclusive environment and avoid legal issues.

 Key ADA Requirements for Signage